Home > Paranormal Soulmates and Consciousness: New Understanding from NDE Research

 3. Soulmates and Consciousness: New Understanding from NDE Research

 For purposes of this study, Soulmates is defined as “a loving relationship involving positive co-creation and manifesting spiritual growth” (Long, 2002).
 The focal points of this definition are that love is manifested through the relationship and that each person is able to grow in consciousness as a consequence of the relationship.
-The definition used for determining a near-death experience (NDE) is:
+The definition used for determining an NDE is:

 “A lucid experience associated with perceived consciousness apart from the body occurring at the time of actual or threatened imminent death.”